simonrenger/jenkinsUtils/README.md

 *Default:* format has as default .zip or .7z.
 Later will be determined on the archive name.
 *Important*: All other formants need to be specified with `format` *Note*: `force` only works for `zip` and will overwrite the current unpacked files.

-`zip.retrieveAndUnpackArchive(url,filename,destination,format = "zip",credentials = null)`
-Will download a archive and unpack it at its destiination.
-It will remove the archive at the end and leaves a `archivename.txt` in the destination